klnamv/gpt_arena/CONTRIBUTING.md

 Don't hesitate to create an issue in the repository or reach out directly if you have any questions about contributing.

-Thank you for your contributions, and let’s make GPT arena even better together!
+**Thank you for your contributions, and let’s make GPT arena even better together ✨**